A trust region-type normal map-based semismooth Newton method for nonsmooth nonconvex composite optimization: Introduction

-Many common and recent algorithmic approaches for solving problem \cref{eq1-1} are based on classical forward-backward splitting techniques or proximal gradient steps \cite{FukMin81,chen1997convergence,ComWaj05,ComPes07,parikh2014proximal}.
-Specifically, at each iteration $k$, the traditional forward-backward splitting method performs a gradient descent step for the smooth function $f$ followed by a proximal ``backward'' step for the nonsmooth mapping $\vp$, \be x_{k+1} = \prox{x_k - \Lambda^{-1}\nabla f(x_k)}, \ee where $\oprox : \Rn \to \Rn$, $\prox{x} := \argmin_{y \in \Rn} \varphi(y) + \frac12 \|x-y\|_\Lambda^2$ denotes the well-known proximity operator of $\varphi$, \cite{Mor65}, and $\Lambda \in \R^{n \times n}$ is a symmetric and positive definite parameter matrix.
-Alternatively, the forward-backward scheme in \cref{eq:fbs-intro} can also be interpreted as a fixed-point procedure applied to the nonsmooth equation:
+Many common and recent algorithmic approaches for solving \eqref{eq1-1} are based on classical forward-backward splitting techniques or proximal gradient steps \cite{FukMin81,chen1997convergence,ComWaj05,parikh2014proximal}.
+Specifically, at iteration $k$, the traditional forward-backward splitting method performs a gradient descent step for the smooth function $f$ followed by a proximal ``backward'' step for the nonsmooth mapping $\vp$, \be x_{k+1} = \prox{x_k - \lambda\nabla f(x_k)}, \ee where $\oprox : \Rn \to \Rn$, $\prox{x} := \argmin_{y \in \Rn} \varphi(y) + \frac{1}{2\lambda} \|x-y\|^2$ denotes the well-known proximity operator of $\varphi$, \cite{Mor65}, and $\lambda > 0$ is a positive parameter.
+Alternatively, the forward-backward scheme in \eqref{eq:fbs-intro} can also be interpreted as a fixed-point procedure applied to the nonsmooth equation:

-Here, the \textit{natural residual} $\oFnat$ can be shown to represent the first-order necessary optimality conditions of problem \cref{eq1-1} (see, e.g., \cref{sec:foc}) which explains and stresses the fundamental role of $\oFnat$ and of the proximal updates \cref{eq:fbs-intro} in the design and analysis of methodologies for solving \cref{eq1-1}.
-The second-order approach investigated in this work is based on a different characterization of the associated optimality conditions of problem \cref{eq1-1} using the so-called \textit{normal map}
+Here, the \textit{natural residual} $\oFnat$ represents the first-order necessary optimality conditions of problem \eqref{eq1-1} (see, e.g., \cref{sec:foc}) which stresses the fundamental role of $\oFnat$ and of the proximal updates \eqref{eq:fbs-intro} in the design of methodologies for solving \eqref{eq1-1}.
+The second-order approach investigated in this work is based on a different characterization of the associated optimality conditions of problem \eqref{eq1-1} using the so-called \textit{normal map}